holadepo/docs/astro/data-lineage.md

 ## View a Summary of Past Runs

 By default, the **Lineage** page shows the last lineage graph you accessed.
-To see high level metrics about all of your job runs and access lineage graphs, open the **Explore** page on the lefthand sidebar.
+To see high level metrics about all of your job runs and access lineage graphs, open the **Explore** page on the left sidebar.
 This page is structured similarly to the Airflow UI's calendar view: It contains a list of your most recent runs, as well as a calendar that shows all runs over the last year.

 ![Lineage summary page](/img/docs/lineage-explore.png)

 Airflow tasks will appear as jobs with the name `<dag_id>.<task_id>`.
-For examplem, the job `example_dag_basic.extract` represents the `extract` task running within the `example_dag_basic` DAG.
+For example, the job `example_dag_basic.extract` represents the `extract` task running within the `example_dag_basic` DAG.

 This view can help you get a better sense of the scope of your lineage integrations.
 It can also help you confirm that a recent run was picked up by the lineage backend as expected.